Invest in Your Skin—It’s With You for Life

 Taking Control of My Skin Care Routine

-Fast forward to today…If I had a dime for everyone who asks me how they can get their skin to look as good as mine (disclosure: I’ll be 50 next week), I’d back down to working only 10 hours/week.
+Fast forward to today…If I had a dime for everyone who asks me how they can get their skin to look as good as mine (disclosure: I’ll be 50 next week), I’d back down to working only 10 hours a week.
 That being said, very few people can start out with the complexity of my daily product routine without having major anxiety.

 Four Simple Skin Care Steps For Every Age Group